What is a Stakeholder in Project Management?

 Article Thumbnail

 Stakeholders form the crux of any project.
 When the project outcome satisfies the Stakeholders’ needs, it is considered a success.
-Who are project Stakeholders, though?
-Stakeholders in Project Management are those individuals that have a personal gain from the outcome of the project.
-They are those who are actively participating in the project's work or who stand to benefit or lose as a consequence of the initiative.
+Who are the project Stakeholders, though?
+In project management, stakeholders are individuals who have personal gains from the project's outcome.
+They actively participate in the project's work or stand to benefit or lose due to the initiative.

-So, who are project Stakeholders in any given project?
-A Stakeholder is the project sponsor, who is usually an executive in the company with the responsibility to distribute resources and enforce project choices.
+So, who are the project Stakeholders in any given project?
+A Stakeholder is the project sponsor, usually an executive in the company responsible for distributing resources and enforcing project choices.
 Customers, subcontractors, suppliers, and even the government might be considered Stakeholders.
 Stakeholders include the Project Manager, project team members, and managers from different divisions within the company.
 It's critical to identify all of the project's Stakeholders early on.
 Leaving out key Stakeholders or their department's role and not realising the mistake until the project is far along might be a project killer.

-Project Managers will have a difficult time directing their projects through the lifecycle due to the large number of Stakeholders they must engage with.
+Project Managers will have difficulty directing their projects through the lifecycle due to the many Stakeholders they must engage with.
 Any of these individuals may cause the project to fall apart.

 The following are some ideas for working with upper management:

-• During the strategising and logistical stage of the project, create a well thought-out and well laid outline and important objectives that must be authorised by senior management.
+• During the strategizing and logistical stage of the project, create a well-thought-out outline and important objectives that must be authorized by senior management.

 • Find out about the transparency requirements of the functioning of your project's senior management.